Customer Feedback Policy

 Training 2000 is committed to providing a high quality experience for all its customers through its teaching and its range of professional support services.
 It encourages a positive environment in which informal contact and feedback from customers which includes Apprentices, learners on Traineeships, their employers/placement providers and commercial customers is welcomed and where complaints can be dealt with effectively.

 The Feedback & Complaints procedure outlines the processes to be used when a customer has cause for concern.
-Attention is drawn to this document through the learner handbook, employer guide and course inductions.
+Attention is drawn to this document through the Training 2000 website, the learner handbook, employer guide and course inductions.

 Aims of the Policy